 Eyeglasses and Contact Lenses

-Lenses for correcting or improving vision
+Lenses to correct or improve vision

-to correct or improve many types of vision problems, are a frame that holds two pieces of glass or plastic
+vision problems.
+Eyeglasses are a frame that holds two pieces of glass or plastic

 correct refractive errors.
-They perform this function by adding or subtracting focusing power to
+They do this by adding or subtracting focusing power to

-the eye's cornea and lens.
+the cornea and lens.

 How to read an eyeglass prescription

 prescription, you will see the following abbreviations:

 that causes blurring.

 and right eyes have a similar axis of astigmatism.

 What are the different types of eyeglass lenses?

 prescription in diopters is always marked with a plus (+) symbol.

 Facts about contact lenses